Galuvian/practicalMachineLearning/assignment.md

 10% is a low number, but training a random forest is REALLY SLOW and 10% seems to produce results that are accurate enough.

-The source data is not sequential, but does appear to be sorted by both the classe and user_name columns.
+The source data is not sequential (meaning records don't depend on previous records), but does appear to be sorted by both the classe and user_name columns.
 So we will use a partitioning technique that randomly mixes up the data.

 ```r